 - Paddle by kayak from Railay Beach West, 10-30 minutes around the point and to the Phra Nang Beach.

-- Longtail boat: Hire a longtail boat to whiz you over Phra Nang Beach in a matter of minutes.
+- Longtail boat: Hire a longtail boat to ferry you over Phra Nang Beach in a matter of minutes.

-5) Hike Up to the Railay Beach Viewpoint and the Lagoon
+5) Hike Up to the Railay Beach Viewpoint and Lagoon

 The hike to the Railay Beach Viewpoint is a short but tough trek.
 Yet once at this stunning viewpoint, you’re rewarded with spectacular views of the isthmus below!

 It’s not a far hike, less than a kilometer in total.
-But it’s a vertigo-inducing and intense climb, so just be prepared for that.
+But it’s a vertigo-inducing and intense climb that’s nearly straight up, so be prepared for that.
 If you’re afraid of heights, this is not the activity in Railay for you.
-Hoisting yourself up using nothing but a rope, you may begin to second-guess this idea, but just push yourself and keep going up!
+Hoisting yourself up using nothing but a rope, you may begin to second-guess this idea.

 How to Get to the Railay Beach Viewpoint:

-Walk south along Railay East until you reach a limestone cliff.
-There, a path that splits into two directions.
-Take the right fork.
-Within a few minutes walk you’ll reach the trailhead to the Railay Lookout Point on your lefthand side.
-You’ll definitely know you’ve reached the trailhead because you’ll see ropes stringing down off the side of the mountain.
-You’ll be climbing nearly straight up.
-It isn’t rock climbing, as there’s no harness or clipping in.
-But it’s a heck of a hike.
-Have fun and be careful!
+Walk south along Railay East until you reach a limestone cliff, which is the trail to Phra Nang Beach.
+Take a right there.
+Within a 1-2 minute walk towards Phra Nang, you’ll reach the trailhead to the Railay Lookout Point on your lefthand side.
+You’ll definitely know you’ve reached the trailhead because you’ll see ropes stringing down off the side of the mountain and a sign indicating the direction to the viewpoint.
+(Up!)